 For communities across the United States that are committed to implementing policies and practices that advance the goals of the Paris Climate Agreement, buildings represent a golden opportunity to lead by example.
 Overall, about 20% of the nation’s building floorspace is owned by state and local governments (According to the 2012 Commercial Buildings Energy Consumption Survey, Table B-18).
 Yet most small and medium-sized cities, states, and special districts lack the capacity to develop an effective approach for tracking, managing, and strategically upgrading public building performance.

-For the last two years, NBI and partners EcoEdge and Maalka have been working to create a practical and affordable framework that enables cities to better understand how their buildings use energy, how they compare to similar buildings around the country, and to inform strategic decision making for efficiency improvements.
-The project has been piloted in a number of U.S. cities with support from the U.S. Department of Energy and the Northwest Energy Efficiency Alliance.
+Over the last five years, NBI and partners EcoEdge and Maalka have been working to create a practical and affordable framework that enables cities to better understand how their buildings use energy, how they compare to similar buildings around the country, and to inform strategic decision making for efficiency improvements.
+This framework is accompanied by an integrated set of open-source software tools and free resources for cities.
+Support was provided in part by the Northwest Energy Efficiency Alliance.

 Cities target buildings as a critical focus for carbon reduction efforts